deletedcu/angular-demo/lectures/day-2/nesting.md

 <p>Now I'm makin' it raaaiiiiiinnnn!!!</p>
 ```

-## Create a router just for the sub sections
+## Create a Router Just for the Sub-Sections

 Create `src/app/about/about-routing.module.ts`: